AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/app-document.md

 const mediaAttributes = {title: "Sample.pptx"} // only Pptx is supported by Express

-// Import presentation to document function importPresentation(blob, mediaAttributes) {
+// Import a presentation.
+Note: this will be imported as a new Adobe Express presentation. function importPresentation(blob, mediaAttributes) {
   try {
     document.importPresentation(blob, mediaAttributes);
   }
   catch(error) {
-    console.log("Failed to import presentation to the page.");
+    console.log("Failed to add the presentation to the document.");
   }
 }

-// Add presentation(url) to the current page async function importPresentationFrom(url) {
+// Import a powerpoint presentation from a URL.
+Note: this will be imported as a new Adobe Express presentation. async function importPresentationFrom(url) {
   try {
     const blob = await fetch(url).then(response => response.blob());
     document.importPresentation(blob, {title: "Sample.pptx"});
   }
   catch(error) {
-    console.log("Failed to import presentation to the document.");
+    console.log("Failed to add the presentation to document.");
   }
 }
 ```